 The St. Christopher Truckers Fund, thanks to sponsorship from OOIDA, offers free vaccine vouchers for uninsured over-the-road, Class A semi-truck drivers.
-These vaccine vouchers are available for pneumonia, shingles and flu vaccines to offer uninsured drivers a way to proactively prevent illness.
-Drivers can apply for one or multiple vaccination vouchers to use at either Walgreens or Kroger (The Little Clinic and Family of Companies).
+These vaccine vouchers are available for pneumonia, shingles, flu, and Covid-19 vaccines to offer uninsured drivers a way to proactively prevent illness.
+Drivers can apply for one or multiple vaccination vouchers to use at either Walgreens, Kroger and Kroger Family of Brands, or The Little Clinic .
 Typically, if you have health insurance, preventative vaccines are covered.
 If for some reason your insurance does not cover the vaccines, please reach out to health@truckersfund.org for more information.
-Take a moment to learn more about pneumonia, shingles, and influenza and how these vaccinations can reduce your risk for serious illness.
+Take a moment to learn more about flu, pneumonia, shingles, and Covid-19, and how these vaccinations can reduce your risk for serious illness.

 Flu Vaccine